PALTC25 Annual Conference Recordings

 • Plan for how to protect and debrief with vulnerable persons such as learners, aides, people of color when they encounter a microaggression by a person with dementia.

-Jamehl Demons, MD
+Jamehl Demons, MD.

 Rollin Wright, MD, MS, MPH